CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The Cloud Edge Computing course bridges the gap between centralized cloud systems and decentralized edge solutions, preparing me to address modern technological challenges.
+The Cloud Edge Computing course shows centralized cloud systems and decentralized edge solutions, preparing me to address modern technological challenges.
 Taught by Sami Yangui, the course delves into virtualization technologies, cloud services, and edge infrastructures.
 It emphasizes the design, deployment, and management of architectures that blend the low-latency benefits of edge computing with the scalability of cloud environments.

 This training is particularly relevant in today’s context, where the rise of IoT, real-time applications and networks necessitates expertise in these fields.
-In this course, I gained hands-on experience with tools such as Kubernetes, Docker, and cloud platforms like AWS and Azure, enabling me to create efficient systems.
+In this course, I gained hands-on experience with tools such as Kubernetes, Docker, and VirtualBox, enabling me to create efficient systems.

 ## PART B: DESCRIPTIVE PART